CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Machinegun.md

 # Machinegun

-The `Machinegun` package can be used to tweak coolant fluids accepted by the II Machinegun.
+The `Machinegun` package can be used to tweak coolant fluids accepted by the Immersive Intelligence Machinegun.

 ## Importing the Package